plasticmacaroni/PuzzleTracker/readme.md

 ## Schema

-The app uses a simple JSON format to define games and how to extract stats from their outputs.
+The app uses a JSON format to define games and how to extract stats from their outputs.
 Here's how it works:

 ### Basic Game Setup